Zequn-Wei/Zequn-Wei.github.io/_pages/includes/intro.md

-I work at [Beijing University of Posts and Telecommunications (BUPT)](https://www.bupt.edu.cn/) as an assistant professor now in Beijing.
+I work at [Beijing University of Posts and Telecommunications (BUPT)](https://www.bupt.edu.cn/) as an associate professor now in Beijing.

 I graduated from Northwestern Polytechnical University with a bachelor's degree and a master's degree, and a Ph.D in Computer Science from Université d'Angers, France, supervised by Prof. [Jin-Kao Hao](https://leria-info.univ-angers.fr/~jinkao.hao/).